Why artists like Bruce Springsteen, John Legend and Bob Dylan are suddenly selling their catalogues

 Josh Gruss, who co-founded the music publishing company Round Hill Music in 2010, says he doesn’t decide what music rights to buy by their current popularity but by how popular it will be down the road.

-The songs Round Hill has purchased looks like a decade-spanning hits playlist: “Under the Boardwalk” by the Drifters, “Hit Me with Your Best Shot” by Pat Benatar, “Cherry Pie” by Warrant and “I Want it That Way” by The Backstreet Boys.
+The songs Round Hill has purchased looks like a decades-spanning hits playlist: “Under the Boardwalk” by the Drifters, “Hit Me With Your Best Shot” by Pat Benatar, “Cherry Pie” by Warrant and “I Want It That Way” by The Backstreet Boys.

-“It’s a very low risk, very safe, very annuity-like cash flow stream because it’s very diversified,” Gruss said.
+“It’s a very low-risk, very safe, very annuity-like cash flow stream, because it’s very diversified,” Gruss said.
 “You can make money from really everything music touches, whether it’s radio or streaming, concerts, music in a bar or restaurant.”

 Why now?